ibm-cloud-docs/vpc/vpn-ts-certificate-warning-openvpn.md

 {: troubleshoot}
 {: support}

-When the authentication mode is user ID/passcode only, a client certificate is not required.
-However, this approach is less secure than using both certificate and user ID/passcode authentication.
+When the authentication mode is user ID and passcode only, a client certificate is not required.
+However, this approach is less secure than using both certificate and user ID and passcode authentication.
 {: shortdesc}

 `OpenVPN Connect V2` displays the error `Missing External PKI alias`.